ClementLG/PandoreAuditPlatform/pandore-sniffer/README.md

 ## A - description

-The agent is the application which will make it possible to send the traffic in a formatted manner in a second application which will carry out more specific and cumbersome processing.
+Pandore sniffer is the module that captures and sends traffic to the database.
+A second application (analytics) performs more specific and heavy processing.

+In order to handle the sniffer more easily, a REST API has been created and can be used optionally.

 ## B - Basic usage
 1) setup python (3.6 or earlier) :